MartinBradbury/soulroll/README.md

 ![Leaderboard](images/leaderboard.png)

 ### The Story
 The game is designed to be part of a story.
 The user, 'the champion' is tasked with facing down the Lich King and trying to take back the souls he has stolen.
 Rather than the story appearing instantly all in one go, i added a feature so the story is printed character by character across the screen.
 This gives the user the impression that this story is being told to them as they read along.
 I also added sleep functions at different points as the story is being printed to give the user chance to finish reading the section and to add suspense.
 The whole story fits on one screen and you do not progress to the game rules until ready.
-Before the story begins the game name is displayed to the user, before disapearing and a ASCII castle image appears.
+Before the story begins the game name is displayed to the user, before disapearing and a ASCII castle image I created appears.
 The story text scrolls below the castle image.
 To progress to the rules after the story you have to type the letter y.
 Validation occurs to ensure they user typed the letter y.
 If they do, they progress to the rules, if not, they are informed that they must select y or n.
 If n is selected they are returned to the main screen.

 #### Game name
 ![Game name](/images/soulroll.png)